bullenweg/bullenweg.github.io/README.md

 #### Appears on Theo - t3․gg's YouTube channel for [The WordPress Interview](https://www.youtube.com/watch?v=OUJgahHjAKU)

 [![The Wordpress Drama Interview (this got cited in a lawsuit lol)](https://i.ytimg.com/vi/OUJgahHjAKU/mqdefault.jpg)](https://www.youtube.com/watch?v=OUJgahHjAKU)

+#### Threatens career of WP Engine's CEO Heather Brunner

+In a text message to CEO of WP Engine, Heather Brunner, Matt threatens to reveal (false) information about Heather to the press.

+> Heather, after our extensive discussions about you joining Automattic, the offer you negotiated with me is still on the table.
+>
+> * You can join Automattic and match all of your compensation economics, as we discussed in January.
+> * I will extend that matching to anyone from WPE who wants to follow you.
+(You said you wanted to do right by your team; this addresses it.)
+>
+> Let me know by midnight PT if you decline or accept this offer.
+>
+> If you decline, on Monday morning, I tell Greg Mondres *[CEO of Silver Lake]*:
+> * Lee's refusal to negotiate terms to resolve our conflict.
+> * Your interviewing with Automattic over the past year.
+> * I will possibly tell the press all of the above.

+Via point 90 (page 32) of [WPENGINE, INC., vs. AUTOMATTIC INC.; and MATTHEW CHARLES MULLENWEG](#references).

 ### 2024-09-28